goby-garden/goby-interface/notes.md

+#### <span class="date">4/7/2025</span>

+I am feeling a little beleaguered after spending many hours this weekend trying to get the electron program to start, amidst challenges with [JS module syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules), typescript compilation, and of course the [classic mismatch](#better-sqlite3-misadventures) between the node version electron uses and the version for which better-sqlite3 was compiled.
+But with this push, the thing is finally alive, and hopefully I can begin development in earnest on the interface soon!

 #### <span class="date">4/5/2025</span>

 Some steps to get this thing up and running:

-- [] set up a function to open/create a database file and present a blank window
+- set up a function to open/create a database file and present a blank window
     - can keep my original open file dialog for now
-- [] possibly use the sandbox in `goby-database` to create one of my classic typeface test databases
+- possibly use the sandbox in `goby-database` to create one of my classic typeface test databases

 #### <span class="date">1/20/2025</span>